mysql-net/MySqlConnector/docs/content/connection-options.md

     <td>AllowPublicKeyRetrieval, Allow Public Key Retrieval</td>
     <td>false</td>
     <td>If the user account uses <code>sha256_password</code> authentication, the password must be protected during transmission; TLS is the preferred mechanism for this,
       but if it is not available then RSA public key encryption will be used.
-To specify the server's RSA public key, use the <code>ServerRSAPublicKeyFile</code> connection string setting, or set <code>AllowPublicKeyRetrieval=True</code> to allow the client to automatically request the public key from the server.
+To specify the server’s RSA public key, use the <code>ServerRSAPublicKeyFile</code> connection string setting, or set <code>AllowPublicKeyRetrieval=True</code> to allow the client to automatically request the public key from the server.
 Note that <code>AllowPublicKeyRetrieval=True</code>
       could allow a malicious proxy to perform a MITM attack to get the plaintext password, so it is <code>False</code> by default and must be explicitly enabled.</td>
   </tr>